ensisoft/detonator/README.md

 GAMESTUDIO 2D
 ===================

-A 2D game engine and editor for Linux and Windows.
+A 2D game engine and editor for Linux, Windows and HTML5.
 Designed for simple single player games such as puzzle games, platformers and side scrollers.
-Eventually support is planned for (top down, 2.5D)  tile based games too for real time strategy and tactics.
+Eventually support is planned for tile based games too for real time strategy/tactics.

 This readme and other readme files, are for developers and cover information related to developing and building the engine itself.<br>
 For end user guide see  [help](editor/dist/help/help.html "user help") instead.